xihaoli/STAARpipeline-Tutorial/README.md

 Functionally annotate a list of variants.
 #### Input: aGDS files and a list of variants.
 The list of variants could be the individual analysis results generated by STAARpipelineSummary.
-#### Output: a Rdata file contains the input variants together with the corresponding functional annotations.
+#### Output: a Rdata file containing the input variants together with the corresponding functional annotations.

 ### Step 5.2: Functionally annotate rare variants in coding masks
 #### Script: <a href="STAARpipelineSummary_Gene_Centric_Coding_Annotation.r">**STAARpipelineSummary_Gene_Centric_Coding_Annotation.r**</a>